EvanForsythe/BB485/week10.md

   - Project round-table discussion (5 minutes/student; 25 mins total)

 - Thursday:
   - 1-on-1 meetings with Evan (15 minutes/student)

+## <ins>**Tutorial assignment**</ins> <a name="tut"></a>

+Answer the following questions:
+- Why are you interested in the topic of your final project?
+- What week of lecture is most closely related to your topic (if applicable)?
+- What is the over-arching goal of your project?
+- What are minor steps along the way that you'll need to accomplish?
+- What figure(s) will you produce?
+- What type of input data will you need?

 ## <ins>**Final project description**</ins> <a name="final"></a>